Kindle Edition · $7.80

 What if your senses held more than you were ever taught to notice?

-As technology redefines how we live and think—are we drifting further from the natural intelligence of our bodies, our senses, and the Earth itself?
+Are we drifting further from the natural intelligence of our bodies in the digital age?

-Drawing on neuroscience, ecology, ancient traditions, and personal experience, this book explores the subtle, often-overlooked connections between the mind and the world.
+Blending neuroscience, ecology, ancient traditions, and personal experience, this book reveals the often-overlooked connections between mind and environment.

 What You’ll Discover